Andrew5c/Python_practice/README.md

 ## Python practive

-> Python from start to give up.
+> Python from start to give up use the temp.